atoum/extensions.atoum.org/README.md

 This repository is the source files for [http://extensions.atoum.org](http://extensions.atoum.org).

-The purpose is to list extension of atoum and expose it.
+The purpose is to list extensions of atoum and expose it.

 ## Adding a new extension